stoffe-fe23/fe23-js2-slutprojekt-sttforum/README.md

 ```
 Then go to http://localhost:1234 in your web browser to visit the site.
 Click the User button in the upper left corner of the page to create a user account.

-To test admin functionality you can log in with username "Tess Testare" and password "testare".
+To test admin functionality you can log in with username _Tess Testare_ and password _testare_.